 Kale: Whole Food Profile

-Kale (Brassica oleracea var. viridis L) is a cruciferous vegetable associated with production of detoxification enzymes, antioxidant properties, cardiovascular protection, and anti-carcinogenic activity.
+Kale (Brassica oleracea L. var. viridis) is a cruciferous vegetable associated with production of detoxification enzymes, antioxidant properties, anti-microbial, and anti-carcinogenic activity.
 Kale is a staple vegetable in healthy diets that contain glucosinolates and a concentrated punch of essential nutrients.

-Percentages shown as %DV per dry serving of 2.18g kale.
+Percentages shown as %DV per dry serving of 2.18g kale (equal to 1 cup raw chopped)

 Carotenoids